ushahidi/platform-client-mzima/README.md

 > Find the code for web client inside of the `apps/web-mzima-client` folder

-### Web Client: Setting up the backend platform API
+### Web Client: Set up and connect to the backend platform API
 After running the `web:serve` script command above, you should be able to open up the web client's user interface in the browser.

 The web client is currently connected to our staging API.
 This is set in the web client's `env.json` file with: